La Crosse USD 395

 La Crosse USD 395 is a public unified school district headquartered in La Crosse, Kansas, United States.
 The district includes the communities of Alexander, La Crosse, Liebenthal, McCracken, Rush Center, Hargrave, Nekoma, and nearby rural areas.
+Most of the district is in Rush County, the remainder spread across Ellis, Ness, and Trego counties.

 Schools

 The school district operates the following schools: